shawnyama/zelda-timelines/src/data/GUIDE.md

 - Do not add to the `GameIds` enumerator
 #### How your edits are saved
 - Your work in StackBlitz is saved in browser (local storage).
 If you clear your browser data your work will be erased.
-- If I decide to update this guide or anything in this "create mode" version of the website (what you are editing now), your progress will be erased.
+- If I decide to update this guide or anything in this "create mode" version of the website (what you are editing now), there is a chance that your progress will be erased.
   - Therefore I will update this version as little as possible.
-If I decide to update this, it will occur on the 1st day of the any month.
-So your progress is in danger on the 1st day of every month.
+If I decide to update this, it will occur on the 1st day of any month.
+This way you know that your progress is in danger on the 1st day of every month.
 - **If you really don't want to risk losing your progress** download the files you've edited (follow Step 3.1) so in case your progress is gone here you can copy it back in
-#### Some programming lingo you may want to lookup:
+#### Some programming lingo you may want to lookup
   - string
   - list/array
   - object